What Does it Take to Be a Wholesale and Manufacturing Sales Representative?

 - Pressure Sensitive Tape Sales Representative

-Job Opportunities for Wholesale and Manufacturing Sales Representatives
+Is There Going to be Demand for Wholesale and Manufacturing Sales Representatives?

 In 2016, there was an estimated number of 1,469,900 jobs in the United States for Wholesale and Manufacturing Sales Representative.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 76,400 new jobs for Wholesale and Manufacturing Sales Representative by 2026.
-There will be an estimated 158,400 positions for Wholesale & Manufacturing Sales Representative per year.
+The BLS estimates 158,400 yearly job openings in this field.

 The states with the most job growth for Wholesale & Manufacturing Sales Representative are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Delaware, Maine, or Ohio.
 These states have the worst job growth for this type of profession.